stayqrious/piskel/README.md

 * Push the commit and tag to github.
 * Publish the new release package to npm.

+## i18n
+i18n which stands for internalization is being applied to Piskel to allows for all content in Piskel to be translated

+Currently there is a directory called i18n which contains the locale directory.
+In this directory, you will find all the string translations in JSON format.
+Each file is named as follows: languageCode_countryCode

+For example: en_us.json where en is English and us is United States

+The strings that we will be used depend on the window.locale. window.locale is the 4 letter locale code defined by users of the Piskel library so they can optionally load non-English strings into the Piskel UI.
+For example "en_us" or "es_es" window.locales will contains all strings available, then we will use window.locale to select the language we want strings to be in.
+All of this is happening here: var i18n = window.locales[window.locale];

+To see how each key becomes a function look at the tasks/build-i18n.js file where we use the MessageFormat API

 ## License

 Code Studio Piskel is Copyright 2016 Code.org